PersimMonMon/Web-Practice-/README.md

         2. this class will have different styles

 Lesson 11:
+  1. Arrays = list of values
+  2. Loops (while loop, for loop)
+  3. Accumulator Pattern
+  4. Created a Todo List project
+  5. Arrays are references, destructuring
+  6. More features of loops: break, continuem loops inside a function

     ARRAYS (acts similar to a list in python)
       -another type of value
       -represents a list of values
       -a special type of object
+      -are references

     ARRAY METHODS
       - .push(200)      adds 200 to end of array